cityjson/specs/docs/extensions.rst

   }

 However, these will not be documented, nor will they be validated.
-It is recommended to document complex attributes in a schema, and thus a new City Object needs to be defined; see below.
+It is recommended to document complex attributes in a JSON schema, and thus a new City Object needs to be defined; see below.

 2. Creating/extending new City Objects
 **************************************

 The creation of a new City Object is done by defining it in a JSON schema file.
-Since all City Objects are documented in the schemas of CityJSON (see `cityobjects.json <https://github.com/tudelft3d/cityjson/blob/master/schema/v07/cityobjects.json>`_), it is basically a matter of copying the parts needed in a new file and modifying it.
+Since all City Objects are documented in the schemas of CityJSON (in `cityobjects.json <https://github.com/tudelft3d/cityjson/blob/master/schema/v07/cityobjects.json>`_), it is basically a matter of copying the parts needed in a new file and modifying its content.

+It should be observed since JSON schema does not allow inheritance, the only way to extend a City Object is to copy its schema and extend it.

-The following rules should be followed:
+When defining new City Objects, the following rules should be followed:

-  1. the name of an new City Object must begin with a '+', eg ``"+NoiseBuilding"``
+  1. the name of a new City Object must begin with a '+', eg ``"+NoiseBuilding"``
-  2. a new City Object must conform to the rules of CityJSON, ie it must contain a property ``"type"`` and one ``"geometry"``
+  2. a new City Object must conform to the rules of CityJSON, ie it must contain a property ``"type"`` and one ``"geometry"``.
+If the object contains appearances, the same schemes should be used so that the new City Objects can be processed by the tools without modification.
-  3. all the geometries must be in the property ``"geometry"``, and cannot be somewhere else deep in a hierarchy of a new property.
-This ensures that all the code written to process and manipulate CityJSON files (eg `cjio <https://github.com/tudelft3d/cjio>`_) will be working without modifications.
-If a new City Object needs to store more geometries, then new City Objects need to be defined, as explained below for the Noise extension.
+  3. all the geometries must be in the property ``"geometry"``, and cannot be located somewhere else deep in a hierarchy of a new property.
+This ensures that all the code written to process, manipulate, and view CityJSON files (eg `cjio <https://github.com/tudelft3d/cjio>`_ and `azul <https://github.com/tudelft3d/azul>`_) will be working without modifications.
+If a new City Object needs to store more geometries, then new City Objects need to be defined, as shown below for the Noise extension.
-  4. the reuse of types defined in CityJSON, eg ``"Solid"`` of semantic surfaces, is allowed
+  4. the reuse of types defined in CityJSON, eg ``"Solid"`` of semantic surfaces, is allowed.
-  5. since JSON schema does not allow inheritance, the only way to extend a City Object is to copy its schema and extend it.

-The new City Objects must be defined in a new schema file.

-If a CityJSON file contains City Objects not in the core, then the CityJSON must contain an extra member ``"extensions"`` whose values are the name-value pairs of the new objects and the name of the file (this can be a URI where the schema is hosted).
+If a CityJSON file contains City Objects not in the core, then the CityJSON must contain an extra member called ``"extensions"`` whose values are the name-value pairs of the new City Objects and the name of the file (this can be a URI where the schema is hosted).

 .. code-block:: js